Q: How long is the program?

 Q: What majors are offered?

-A: Biblical Exposition, Biblical Interpretation, Christian Apologetics, Christian Education, Christian Leadership, Church History, Evangelism, Great Commission Studies, Missions, New Testament, Old Testament, Psychology and Counseling, and Theology.
+A: Biblical Exposition, Biblical Interpretation, Christian Apologetics, Christian Education, Christian Leadership, Church History, Counselor Education and Supervision, Evangelism, Great Commission Studies, Missions, New Testament, Old Testament, and Theology.

 Q: What is the application deadline?